tienna/rosetta-java-governance--operators/stakeDelegate.md

-# Building & submitting transactions for stakeDelegation operations in rosetta
+# Building & submitting stakeDelegation operations transactions in rosetta
 ## 1. Requirements:
 - Your stake address must be registered in advance